Advocacy CommitteeThank you for your interest in the Community Cycles Advocacy Committee. Read more about our goals below!

 What’s expected of our members:

 Advocacy members are expected to be active, either by contributing to email threads, attending meetings with local government, other nonprofits, or stakeholder groups, drafting documents and letters on government proposals or to further our own goals, being a strong supportive voice in the community, or performing another valuable role.
-Meetings are usually the first Monday of each month at 5:45 PM and last an hour and a half and attendance is encouraged.
-Advocacy members must be a member of Community Cycles in good standing.
+Meetings are usually the first Advocacy members must be a member of Community Cycles in good standing.
 Interested potential members [fill out this application].
 The Advocacy committee votes on new members quarterly.

 Join our Advocacy Alerts for email notifications about local and regional issues important to cyclists!
 Sign up for our Daily Digest of breaking transportation issues & bicycle news pulled from local media.

 City of Boulder: To report a street maintenance related problem (potholes on the bike path, paths blocked by snow), complete the form and provide your contact information.

 Report County Road Service Issue

 Boulder County: To report a street maintenance related problem (potholes on the bike path, paths blocked by snow), complete the form and provide your contact information.

 If you find yourself in a situation with an aggressive drive, remember you can dial *CSP (*277), free of charge.
 Report “real time” aggressive driving behavior to the Colorado State Patrol.